stardot/Acorn6502TubeROM/README.txt

 Many thanks to Stuart Swales and Paul Fellows (ex Acornsoft) for discovering these long-lost sources and making them available to the Acorn community.

+Many thanks to Graham Toal (ex Acorn) for finding the 1.10 Tube ROM source in the original UADE Format.